emelonakos/Bloodpebble/README.md

 If [ScarletRCON](https://thunderstore.io/c/v-rising/p/ScarletMods/ScarletRCON/) is installed, bloodpebble will provide an RCON command to reload.
 - `bloodpebble.reloadplugins`

+### Disclaimer

+Not every plugin is going to be reloadable.
+You will still have to put some things in the usual BepInEx Plugins folder.

+Notes for plugin developers:
+- The assembly must be collectible.
+[This imposes restrictions.](https://learn.microsoft.com/en-us/dotnet/fundamentals/reflection/collectible-assemblies#restrictions-on-collectible-assemblies)
+- Your plugin should implement the [Unload](https://docs.bepinex.dev/master/api/BepInEx.Unity.IL2CPP.BasePlugin.html) method to release any resources, unregister hooks, etc.
+  - In particular, make sure you cleanup [anything that would affect its lifetime](https://learn.microsoft.com/en-us/dotnet/fundamentals/reflection/collectible-assemblies#lifetime-of-collectible-assemblies).

 ### Support

 Join the [modding community](https://vrisingmods.com/discord).